 Recoverit Data Recovery software is an efficient software in the recovery of files from your SD card on Mac.

-The preview window in Recoverit 8.0 will help you get a better sneak peek of your data.
-On the left pane, you can choose your preferred files if you don't want to recover everything.
+Step 3.
+The preview window helps you get a sneak peek of your data.
+You can choose your preferred files if you don't want to recover everything.
 Finally, press the Recover button on the bottom right of the interface.